erikpukinskis/confgen/README.md

   manageable

 ### Probably will happen
+* Collect up the NPM packages to install them all at once (will be a bit faster)
 * Right now there are implicit dependencies between presets like `vite` and `devServer`.
 I think these probably should be made explicit, and some error checking should be introduced to prevent mistakes.